-Adopted this 17th day of April, 2024.
+Adopted this day of, 2024.

 SIGNATURES:

+·

+Adoption History

-Adoption History Agenda item at regular Selectboard meeting held on 2.
-Read and approved at regular/special Selectboard meeting on minutes of that meeting which were approved on and entered in the 3.
-Posted in public places on 4.
-Notice of adoption published in the newspaper on with a notice of the right to petition.
+1. Agenda item at regular Selectboard meeting

+2. Read and approved at regular/special Selection minutes of that meeting which were approved. and entered in the

+3. Posted in public places on

+4. Notice of adoption published in the newspaper on with a notice

+of the right to petition.

 5. Other actions [petitions, etc.]